 Sample Characteristics

-The sample size was small and combined across two higher education institutions.

 The sample of the current study was comprised of Western women, being that sexual objectification is most prevalent in this culture (Loughnan et al., 2015b), and research on objectification conducted outside of Western or Westernized countries is scarce (Moradi & Huang, 2008), although more current work examines objectification from a cross-cultural framework (Loughnan et al., 2015b, Wollast et al. (2020)).
 Because “bodies exist within social and cultural contexts, and hence are also constructed through sociocultural practices and discourses” (Roberts & Fredrickson, 1997, p.
 174), it is important to consider how diverse social identities within unique cultural contexts may inform sexual objectification phenomenon to test the cross-cultural applicability of theoretical frameworks (Loughnan et al., 2015b).
 Further, sexualizing experiences and self-objectification are thought to begin a very young age, and thus, researchers have only recently begun to examine such experiences among children (Bury, Tiggemann, & Slater, 2016; e.g., Holland & Haslam, 2016; Jongenelis, Byrne, & Pettigrew, 2014).
 Considering the fact that the average mean age of the investigated participants of this current study was 18.85 years, research among younger and older individuals is needed, especially because self-objectification may change over time (Roberts & Fredrickson, 1997).
 It may be valuable to question the extent to which children, adolescents, or emerging adults of different races or ethnicities are exposed to varied amounts of sexualizing content.

 Sexual Objectification and the Objectifyer’s Gender

-The current sample contained a mixture of heterosexual and non-heterosexual women, but all participants were asked to think about and evaluate their partner as a potential data parter.
-While we think that hetereosexual women are indeed able to do this with other women as their target—indeed, there is evidence that they might do this readily (Puvia & Vaes, 2013; Strelan & Hargreaves, 2005)—they might be more apt to activate social comparison processes (Festinger, 1954) than women who are sexually attracted to other women (non-heterosexual women).
+The current sample contained a mixture of heterosexual and non-heterosexual women, but all participants were asked to think about and evaluate their partner as a potential dating partner.
+We think that heterosexual women are able to do this with other women as their target—and there is evidence that they might do this readily (Puvia & Vaes, 2013; Strelan & Hargreaves, 2005)—they might be more apt to activate social comparison processes (Festinger, 1954) than women who are sexually attracted to other women (non-heterosexual women).
 This differential psychological process between women with differing sexualities might have served to dampen our ability to detect relationships, adding variability.

 Previous research has found that when compared to heterosexual women, lesbian women report less concern with physical appearance (Siever, 1994; Strong, Williamson, Netemeyer, & Geer, 2000), and less self-objectification (Brownlow, 1998; Noffsinger-Frazier, 2004).
 However none of these studies examined the relationship between self-objectification and experiences of sexual objectification.
 Thus, it is unclear whether lesbians indeed experience similar levels of cultural sexual objectification but internalize them less than heterosexual women do.
-Consistent with previous reseach Hill and Fischer (2008) determined lesbians existed less physical appearance concerns compared to heterosexual women, however there was no difference found that lesbian women self-objectify less than heterosexual women and they did not find that sexual orientation moderates the relationshiotn between sexual objecitifcantion and self-objectification This contradicts older theoretical literature that suggests that lesbians internalize cultural sexual objectification less than do heterosexual women (Brown, 1987; LUM, 1994; Pitman, 1999; Siever, 1994)
+Consistent with previous research, Hill and Fischer (2008) determined that lesbians existed less physical appearance concerns compared to heterosexual women, however there was no difference found that lesbian women self-objectify less than heterosexual women and they did not find that sexual orientation moderates the relationshiop between sexual objecitifcation and self-objectification.
+This contradicts older theoretical literature that suggests that lesbians internalize cultural sexual objectification less than do heterosexual women (Brown, 1987; LUM, 1994; Pitman, 1999; Siever, 1994)

 However, since both men and women are socialized in a culture that sexually objectifies women, both men and women may come to internalize this socialization and sexually objectify women.
 Indeed, recent research has found that the more women self-objectify, the more they objectify other women (Loughnan et al., 2015a; Puvia & Vaes, 2013), although not to the degree exhibited by men; that is, men were found to objectify women significantly more than women objectify other women (Strelan & Hargreaves, 2005).